mixxxdj/manual/source/chapters/user_interface.rst

   .. note:: Don't forget to activate the :guilabel:`PFL` button on the deck you
             want to listen to in your headphones.

-**Head volume Knob**
+**Head Gain Knob**
-  This button adjusts your headphone volume.
-You can adjust the volume of a single deck's signal you are listening to in the headphones with the :ref:`Gain <interface-eq-gain>` knob.
+  This button adjusts your headphone gain.
+You can adjust the gain of a single deck's signal you are listening to in the headphones with the deck's :ref:`Gain <interface-eq-gain>` knob.

 **Head-Split Button**